gacetta/notes/TypeScript.md

 When we define classes we can specify the type of each property above the constructor method.

 TS incorporates access modifiers, a popular feature of object-oriented languages such as C++ and Java.
-Acess modifiers let us restrict where properties or methods can be accessed from.
+Access modifiers let us restrict where properties or methods can be accessed from.

 - Public: can be accessed anywhere
 - Private: can only be accessed from within the class itself
+- Protected: can be accessed from within the class itself as well as child classes

 ```
 class User {